bernardofosu/Splunk-Architect-Practicals/O. Search Head Clustering/captainElection.md

 ./splunk bootstrap shcluster-captain -servers_list "https://172.31.24.196:8089,https://172.31.28.177:8089,https://172.31.86.130:8089" -auth admin:splunk123
 ```

-👉 The node you executed this command on becomes the Captain immediately after successful bootstrap.
+👉 The node you executed this command on becomes the Captain immediately after successful bootstrap but with time the captain

 💡 **Why?**